Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Eagles games this season feature an average total of 48.6 points, a number 3.1 points higher than Sunday's over/under.

-- The 45.5-point total for this game is 1.2 points below the 46.7 points per game average total in Giants games this season.
+- The 45.5-point over/under for this game is 1.2 points below the 46.7 points per game average total in Giants games this season.

 Eagles stats and trends